GrainneOndina/SewALot/README.md

 In terms of design, the page is stripped down so as not to distract from the content.
 The colors are different on everything to give a playful and inspiring impression.
 Lines are dashed to resemble sewing machine stitches.

 The site is easily navigated from the navbar. there users find home, posts they liked, sinegen profile and sign out

+## The exelance whit Rect
+The reusability of components is a key concept in React and allows you to create modular and flexible code.
+By designing components that are reusable, I have saved time and effort by utilizing them across different parts of my React project.

 ### Planning
 GitHub Project and Issues were used for Agile project planning.
 User Stories with acceptance criteria were defined in GitHub Issues, and development progress was managed on a Kanban board.